A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 LOL, she was dead serious, and I completely understood because I can (and have) eaten this pie crust as is.
 Hello, pie crust bites.
 It’s that good!

-If you’re used to picking up a premade pie crust from the grocery store, let me nudge you just a little towards trying your hand at making one from scratch.
+If you’re accustomed to picking up a premade pie crust from the grocery store, I’d like to gently encourage you to try your hand at making one from scratch.

 Once you taste the difference, you’ll think twice about returning to store-bought versions!

-I experienced this realization not too long ago when I was craving a peach pie.
-I thought I’d take a shortcut and use a frozen pie crust.
+I experienced this realization not too long ago when I was craving a peach pie and took a shortcut by using a frozen pie crust.
 I mean, it couldn’t be too bad, right?
 LIES!

 The pie filling was great, but the flavor of that crust just ruined the experience.
 Bless it!
 It just didn’t hold a candle to this homemade pie crust.
 That pie lasted five days in my house before it was gone.
 That is soooo not normal for us.
 We finish pies in 24-48 hours around here!